-In the not-so-recent past, if you were missing a tooth, your replacement options were limited to a having other teeth drilled in order to place a fixed dental bridge, or to have the missing teeth replaced with a removable prosthesis (a denture).
+In the not-so-recent past, if you were missing a tooth, your replacement options were limited to a having other teeth drilled in order to place a fixed dental bridge, or to have the missing teeth replaced with a removable prosthesis (a partial denture).
 Thanks to advances in technology and in our understanding of how teeth, bones, and gums relate to each other, dental implants have become the premiere option for replacing missing teeth.

 What is a Dental Implant?

 Dental implant technology has its roots in the same concepts that orthopedic surgeons have been using for decades with hip replacements.
 When a tooth is lost, a small, screw-like piece of titanium is surgically placed into the area of the missing tooth; often times, the implant placement procedure takes less time in the chair to complete than it would take to prepare a traditional crown!
 After a few months of healing (osseointegration), Dr. Markham will make a crown to be placed upon the dental implant, and your missing tooth will now be replaced.

 Obviously if the tooth is in the front of your mouth, Dr. Markham will talk to you about temporary options while your implant heals – we do not expect you to walk around with a missing front tooth!